google/zetasql/docs/functions-and-operators.md

 **Description**

-Computes the principal value of the arc sine of X. The return value is in the range [-&pi;/2,&pi;/2].
-Generates an error if X is a finite value outside of range [-1, 1].
+Computes the principal value of the inverse sine of X. The return value is in the range [-&pi;/2,&pi;/2].
+Generates an error if X is outside of the range [-1, 1].

 ### ASINH